Meso-Health/meso-clinic/README.md

 [Gradle](https://gradle.org/) is the build tool used by Android Studio.

 In order to run the application, you also need a `variables.gradle` file in your root directory which stores environment variables.
-You can find and download the file from 1Password.
+Create a file called `variables.gradle` and copy the file contents from 1Password.

 ## Build variants